-This project is funded through the Bill & Melinda Gates Foundation.
+This report is created as part of the project A Process Toward Strengthening National Soil Information Services (SIS).
+This project is funded by the Bill & Melinda Gates Foundation.
 The foundation has made great progress in the past ten years in exploring new and innovative digital soil mapping technologies and national soil information systems (SIS) in Africa and South Asia.
 Investments in transferrable technologies and other data assets have allowed for large strides towards improving soil health and farmer livelihoods.
 Nonetheless, although the value of the assets and technologies are known, the foundation would like to accelerate further impact, introduce greater intentionality and efficiency in the development of data assets, and be more responsive or adaptive to local demand.
 This project aims to perform a review of SISs, identifying what intervention approaches have worked well, which have not, which solutions work best and where to take innovation to scale.
 This information can help direct improved SIS intervention design and strengthen impact.

 The partner is the Centre for Agriculture and Bioscience International (CABI).
 The subcontractors are the University of California, Davis (UC Davis) and the International Soil Reference and Information Centre (ISRIC - World Soil Information).

 This report is one of the outcomes of the project.